 There are many hypotheses about the origin of the Pinot grape.
 A descent from the ancient grape variety Allobrogica mentioned by Columella (1st half of the 1st century) and Pliny the Elder (23-79) cannot be verified.
 There is no genetic or botanical evidence to support the assumption that it came to France from Egypt via Greece.
-That Emperor Charlemagne (742-814) brought it to the Rhine and had it planted there in his palace of Ingelheim (Rheinhessen) cannot be proven (but is not impossible).
-That his great-grandson Charles III, called the Fat (839-888), had the variety planted near Lake Constance in his "royal vineyard" in 884 is not proven, as no variety names are mentioned in the document in question.
+It cannot be proven (but it is not impossible) that Emperor Charlemagne (742-814) brought it to the Rhine and had it planted there in his palace of Ingelheim (Rheinhessen).
+That his great-grandson Charles III, called the Fat (839-888), had the variety planted in 884 near Lake Constance in his "royal vineyard" is not proven, as no variety names are mentioned in the document in question.
 And last but not least, the origin Italy assumed on the basis of the synonym Clevner is also unlikely.

 The original home of the Pinot grape is thought to be the area between Lake Geneva (Switzerland) and the Rhône valley (France).
 The Cistercian Order brought it to the Rheingau in the Middle Ages, and from here it spread throughout Europe.
 According to the most likely variant, the French term "Pinot" derives from the elongated shape of the Pinot grapes, which are quite similar to the cone of a pine tree (French "pin").
-The Pinot varieties, however, are by no means one family, as this wrongly associates different relationships.
+However, the Pinot varieties are by no means one family, as this would wrongly associate different relationships.
 Rather, they are the result of mutations of a Pinot variety.
 Clonal mutants are also counted, i.e. descendants that are only "slightly" modified compared to mutants.
 In any case, they were among the "nobler" Franconian varieties in the Middle Ages: